CarloCattano/blog/_posts/2025-2-5-Hacking-into-42-school.md

 > I will find you

-Suddenly I came accross a good list of find commands to search for files with specific permissions.
+Suddenly I came accross a [good list of find commands](https://github.com/sujayadkesar/Linux-Privilege-Escalation?tab=readme-ov-file#writable-files) to search for files with specific permissions.

 ```bash

 find / -writable ! -user \`whoami\` -type f ! -path "/proc/*" ! -path "/sys/*" -exec ls -al {} \; 2>/dev/null

 ```
 <br>

 Find all the files that I'm not an owner of, and can be written into by my user.

-One of the most interesting files as see it'a a .service file, so a systemd daemon.
+One of the most interesting files I see it's a .service file, so a systemd daemon.
 Huh!
 I'm familiar with services :-)
 <br>

 `/usr/lib/systemd/system/osqueryd.service`